Do it yourself fireplace remodel made easy, or at least it seems that way.

 Above and below the fireplace is 90% finished.
 The mantle needs to be installed and the door on the right to conceal the components needs to be installed as well.
 The inside of the fireplace will have 3 pieces of black galaxy granite installed.
 We will post these pictures of the fireplace when it is completely finished as well.

 Now for the glass installation.
 We started with a satin black paint on the back walls, until we install the granite.
 Then we bulked up the base with 2" of white sand as this will save you a bunch of money!
-We used sand because we were pouring Starfire base glass in the fireplace.
+We used sand because we were pouring Starfire Base Glass in the fireplace.
 If we were to use a darker color of glass we would of used our crushed lava rock as a filler.
 When using sand, always make sure the burner is on top of the sand.

 Test the burner/ location making sure the flames don't hit the walls.